marwahaha/ozpics/README.md

 #### 13. Describe your project’s models in terms of the relationships (active record associations) they have with each other.

+  - seller model: generate by devise gem.
+It is used to store seller information. a seller has many photos.
+  - photo model: photo is the product to trade of this platform app. it is published by an individual seller to the market and connected with the seller via the foreign key seller_id.
+It has many line_items which are the items that added to a shopping cart for purchasing. a photo also belongs to a category via the foreign key category_id
+  - category model: all the photos are assigned to a category when uploaded. each category has many photos.
+  - buyer model: generate by devise gem.
+It is used to store buyer information.
+It has many orders by assigning a buyer_id to each generated order.
+  - order model: order is generated after a completed purchase.
+It has many items (called line_items in this app).
+It belongs to a buyer through the foreign key of buyer_id.
+  - line_items model: a line_item is a photo that added to a shopping cart.
+It belongs to a photo and an order. it is saved to an order after the purchase finalised.

 #### 14. Provide your database schema design.